Gazprom says Russia's gas exports to Europe via Ukraine remain high

 Register now for FREE unlimited access to Reuters.com

-It said requests for gas from its customers in Europe for transit via Ukraine stood at 109.5 million cubic metres (mcm) for Tuesday, unchanged from Monday.
+It said requests for gas from its customers in Europe for transit via Ukraine stood at 109.5 million cubic metres (mcm) for March 30, unchanged from the two previous days.

-Earlier on Tuesday, RIA news agency reported, citing Ukraine's gas pipeline operator, that flows were at the high-end of Gazprom's contractual obligations.

 Register now for FREE unlimited access to Reuters.com